EricluvPython/says-the-murloc/Nerglish Dictionary.md

 night elf: "kuldurrreee",
-the murloc gods have blessed us: "mglrmglmglmgl" fishing nets: "mgrrrl" i will kill you: ",rgllll glrrm gl",
+the murloc gods have blessed us: "mglrmglmglmgl" fishing nets: "mgrrrl" i will kill you: "rgllll glrrm gl"

 ## Syllables and Pronunciations